Critical evaluation of sources

 This podcast from Jonathan Van Ness' Getting Curious explores the phenomenon of fake news and misinformation and why we are so susceptible to falling for it and spreading it.
 Click on the image to listen.

-Van Ness, J. (2022).
-Why do we fall for fake news? with Dr. Nadia Brasher [Audio podcast].
-Getting Curious with Jonathan Van Ness. https://jonathanvanness.com/podcast/why-do-we-fall-for-fake-news-with-dr-nadia-brashier/
+Van Ness, J. (Host).
+(2022, February 9).
+Why do we fall for fake news? with Dr. Nadia Brasher [Audio podcast episode].
+In Getting curious with Jonathan Van Ness.
+Jonathan Van Ness. https://jonathanvanness.com/podcast/why-do-we-fall-for-fake-news-with-dr-nadia-brashier/